-Doctoral students in a myriad of programs at UC Davis - engineering, physical sciences, agricultural and biological sciences, as well as the arts, humanities and social sciences - are united by the common thread of facing the qualifying exam.
-For many graduate students this is one of the most uncertain, stressful, and time consuming aspects of their graduate education.
-This exam may include a written component in addition to the oral component and follows a format according to the specific requirement of the graduate program.
+The qualifying exam can be one of the most uncertain, stressful, and time consuming aspects of graduate education.
+The exam may include a written component in addition to the oral component and follows a format according to the specific requirements of the graduate program.

-Although the content and structure of qualifying examinations varies by discipline, this information focuses on universal "strategies for success" that will be valuable to graduate students in all departments.
-This information will help to demystify the qualifying exam, and empower graduate students with the skills and strategies to feel confident and prepared when the time comes for their exam.
-In addition, this information is a resource for graduate student advisors to better achieve their mentoring goals.
+Although the content and structure of qualifying examinations varies by discipline, this information focuses on strategies for success valuable to graduate students in all departments.
+This is also a resource for graduate student advisors as they help graduate students prepare for this important milestone.

 - How much time does the exam usually take?

 - What is the format of the exam?

 - How is your performance assessed?

 Ask your major professor and QE Chair for input.
 Your graduate program coordinator can also provide advice on how the QE is typically scheduled and organized for your program.